browserengineering/book/book/reflow.md

 The overall process takes about 1.76 seconds (105 frames), with layout consuming the largest portion.
-Moreover, consider that the first four phases (totalling 0.89 seconds) only happen on initial load, so they only run once per page.
-And the final two steps, which run every time you scroll, take less than a frame, so scrolling is smooth.
+Moreover, consider that the first four phases (totalling 0.89 seconds) only happen on initial load, so they only run once per page.[^css-js-slow] And the final two steps, which run every time you scroll, take less than a frame, so scrolling is smooth.
 But style, layout, and display list generation together---the steps that run when the page changes, whether due to JavaScript or just from typing in an input area---take 0.86 seconds or over 50 frames!

+[^css-js-slow]: The "Parsing CSS" and "Running JS" phases include
+    downloading those scripts, which is why they seem to take so long.
+    The actual parsing step is very fast, though real web browsers take pains to optimize their parsers, especially for JS-heavy sites where the parser needs to finish before the website does anything.

 You can get a good feel for this latency by typing into an input box on a large web page.
 Compare it to typing into the address bar; typing